Blackfriars Settlement

-Blackfriars Settlement charitable organization in the UK established to improve the well-being of disadvantaged people.
+Blackfriars Settlement in London's SE1 borough of Southwark is the charitable organisation in the UK established to improve the well-being of disadvantaged people.
 It was originally established as the Women's University Settlement in 1887, and focused especially on the needs of women and children.
 It was part of the settlement movement promoted by Rev Samuel Barnett who prompted young people with university educations to settle in the worst areas of poverty.
 The Women's Library has an archival collection of documents related to the group.